Join the Team

 Flight Training

-Over the 45 years the team has been in operation we assisted about 50 Scouting members achieve their PPL.
+Over the 45 years the team has been in operation we assisted about 50 Scouting members achieve their Private Pilot Licence (PPL).
 The last active student was almost a decade ago although there may be some interest in restarting in conjunction with MFS.

 There is a potential for a scholarship through our membership of the Royal Federation of Aero Clubs of Australia, see the Scholarship Opportunities page.